LIMITED WORDPOWER© AND DESIGN ACUMEN?

-Transforming the images and text of the hardcover book jacket into that of the audio book required more than re-positioning and resizing the many design elements.
-Most notably, the mysterious moon above the apartment building had to be deleted to accommodate the resized and realigned titling.
-In addition, the book synopsis and my author bio had to be shortened to allow for book reviews.
+Transforming images and text of the hardcover book jacket of Prospect for Murder into the audio book’s required more than re-positioning and resizing the many design elements.
+The mysterious moon above the apartment building was deleted to accommodate the titling.
+Also, the book synopsis and author bio were shortened to allow for book reviews.

 Recently I reworked the 8.5 x 5 inch promotional postcard I am using for several purposes.
 As I now have a growing number of positive book reviews I wish to highlight, I needed to edit both the book’s description, as well as my bio to accommodate snippets from the four reviews I wanted to feature on the front of the card.
 And because I may wish to employ varied greetings, I had to allow room on the backside to place labels with personalized messages.

 It may seem needless to mention that each letter that one sends out via snail mail or email is an entity unto itself.
 However, writers are just as prone as other professionals to remain wedded to verbiage for which they have an affinity.
 Generally, effective letters should be limited to a single page.
 This means that the need to resize the length of one’s text arises quite often.
 Sometimes simply reworking the size and location of a logo and decreasing the dimension of margins will suffice to reuse a favorite piece of composition.
 At other times, it’s also necessary to: